HaydnAdlong/Hubbard-Interaction-Optical-Lattices/README.md

 Introducing the 3D scattering length via `a1dinvFunc[a3d_] := `, then yields Fig. from the associated research paper

-The limit of taking relative quasi-momentum to zero can be tested by reducing the value to `pOnShell' (e.g. `pOnShell = 0.025`, and the convergence can be tested by increasing the value of `convParam` (e.g. `convParam = 5`).
+The limit of taking relative quasi-momentum to zero can be tested by reducing the value to `pOnShell` (e.g. `pOnShell = 0.025`, and the convergence can be tested by increasing the value of `convParam` (e.g. `convParam = 5`).